CLFD — Clearfield, Inc.

 - Gross Margin: 33.2%, improved from 29.2% year-over-year, attributed to better overhead absorption and inventory utilization.

-- Operating Expenses: Increased to $13.2 million from $10.7 million, reflecting investments in technology and customer expansion.
+- Operating Expenses: Increased to $13.2 million from $10.7 million year-over-year, reflecting investments in technology and customer expansion.

-- Net Loss per Share: $0.02 from continuing operations, consistent with the prior year.
+- Net Loss: $0.02 per share from continuing operations, consistent with the prior year.
+Loss from discontinued operations was $340,000.

 - Cash Position: Approximately $157 million in cash and investments, with no debt.

-- The company launched the Nova platform, a modular high-density fiber system aimed at expanding into adjacent markets such as AI and data centers.
+- The company launched the Nova platform, a modular high-density fiber system aimed at enhancing network building and expansion.

-- Clearfield is actively engaging with BEAD program recipients to prepare for future deployments, although revenue contributions from BEAD are expected to be modest in 2026.
+- Clearfield is actively engaging with BEAD program recipients to prepare for future deployments, despite expecting modest revenue contributions in fiscal 2026.

-- Supply chain constraints for U.S.-made optical fiber under the Build America, Buy American Act (BABA) could hinder near-term deployments and BEAD program execution.
+- Supply Chain Constraints: Challenges related to the availability of US-made optical fiber under the Build America, Buy American Act (BABA) could hinder near-term deployment and revenue growth.

-- Community broadband providers are expected to move more quickly on BEAD projects compared to larger operators due to their nimbleness.
+- Community Broadband Agility: Smaller community broadband providers are anticipated to move more quickly on BEAD projects compared to larger operators, which may lead to earlier revenue opportunities for Clearfield.